FluxaORM v2: Code-Generation-Based Go ORM for MySQL, Redis, and ClickHouse

 If you pass a slice as a parameter, FluxaORM automatically expands it into IN (?,?,...) syntax:

-where := fluxaorm.NewWhere("Age IN ?", []int{18, 20, 30})
+where := fluxaorm.NewWhere("`Age` IN ?", []int{18, 20, 30})

-where.String() // "Age IN (?,?,?)"
+where.String() // "`Age` IN (?,?,?)"

 where.GetParameters() // []any{18, 20, 30}

-Searching for Entities
+Searching for Multiple Entities

 import "github.com/latolukasz/fluxaorm/v2"